 Begin the day with a refreshing boat ride along the Kok River.
 Disembark at the Lahu village Pha Thai and continue by car to Santikhiri, on Doi Mae Salong.
 After a guided tour, enjoy lunch and continue to Chiang Rai, enjoying the scenic drive.
 Check in to Le Meridien Chiang Rai Resort.
 Enjoy the hotel’s fantastic facilities, staying in and relaxing, or ask the guide for a tour of the city’s vibrant, bustling night bazaar.

 Rise early and enjoy a hearty breakfast before embarking on a full-day exploration of the Golden Triangle, including crossing over in Laos.
 Begin by visiting Wat Rong Khun, the famous ‘White Temple.”
 Head to Chiang Saen and take in the history at the Hall of Opium Museum.
 Have a tasty lunch at Yungkhao Restaurant before a ride in a local longtail boat down the Mekong River for a stop at Don Sao Island, Laos.
-Return to Thailand and continue on to Anantara’s Golden Triangle Elephant Camp and Resort, where you’ll check in for the night.
+Return to Thailand and continue on to your new hotel in the Golden Triangle.
 The evening is yours to enjoy.

 Today you will be leaving Thailand for the day and crossing over to Myanmar.
 Start the day with a drive to Mae Sai, a bustling border town.
 Cross over to Myanmar and take a tuk-tuk tour of Tachilek.
 Visit the Temples of the Enrobed Elephant and Mahamyatmuni; these are exquisite examples of Burmese architecture.
 Enjoy an authentic Burmese lunch at a local restaurant, before visiting the fascinating flurry of activity that is the border market of Tachilek.
 Return to your hotel in Thailand for a relaxing evening.